alexf13e/fractal-flame/README.md

 The keyboard or mouse can be used to move, rotate and scale the fractal.
 Rotating and scaling is always relative to the centre of the screen.
 Note that keyboard controls move the **camera**, i.e. pressing the `A` key will move the camera to the left, and therefore the fractal moves to the right.

 Most boxes containing numbers can be clicked and dragged to change them, or hold `ctrl` and click once to type in a number.
 Holding `shift` while clicking and dragging will change the value 10x as fast, while holding `alt` will change it 10x slower.
+Note that typing a value directly with `ctrl + click`  allows for some inputs to have their restrictions bypassed.
+This may be useful, but use at your own risk.

 ### Settings
 * Pause/Resume - pauses/resumes the accumulation of samples.
 The camera cannot be moved while paused, as moving the view requires re-rendering the fractal.